Mateodioev/alchemist/examples/bot/readme.md

 ## Usage

-Throws new exception if empty token
+Throw a new exception if the token is empty
 ```php
 $bot = new Bot('YOUR_BOT_TOKEN'); // Create bot instance
 ```